Looking for perfume shops in Rome?

 Ortigia is a Sicilian-based company, making all-natural soap and perfume products based on the sights and smells of one of Italy's most tropical regions.

-The stores themselves are delightful to visit, and you can sample any scent and buy a variety of products based on the scent you like.
+The stores themselves are delightful to visit, and you can sample a signature scent before buying a variety of products based on the scent you like.

 Address: Via Vittoria, 25